bcgov/nr-arch/adrs/doc/adr/0005-OpenJDK-Versions.md

 <https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html>

-"The previous Oracle Java SE license model had several options – some free under the Binary Code License (BCL) and some paid under Oracle commercial terms.
+"The previous Oracle Java SE license model had several options - some free under the Binary Code License (BCL) and some paid under Oracle commercial terms.
 To simplify and provide full licensing transparency and clarity, Oracle as of Java 9 provides two distinct Java releases:

 Oracle OpenJDK releases under the open source GNU General Public License v2, with the Classpath Exception (GPLv2+CPE) (since Java 9), and Oracle Java SE product releases, which includes the Oracle JDK for Java 8 and later, and Oracle JRE with Java Web Start in Java 8, under the OTN License Agreement for Java SE.
 This license permits personal use, development, testing, prototyping, demonstrating and some other uses at no cost.
-If you are an organization used to getting Oracle Java SE binaries at no cost, you can simply continue doing so with Oracle's OpenJDK releases available at jdk.java.net.
+If you are an organization used to getting Oracle Java SE binaries at no cost, you can simply continue doing so with Oracles OpenJDK releases available at jdk.java.net.
 If you are used to getting Oracle Java SE binaries at no cost as a personal user or for development use, then you can continue to get Oracle Java SE releases through java.com (personal users) and the Oracle Technology Network (OTN) (developers).
 Those wishing to use the Oracle JDK or Oracle JRE for other uses will require a Java SE Subscription.
 Supported customers of Oracle products can continue to get their Oracle Java SE binaries from My Oracle Support (MOS) or Oracle Software Delivery Cloud (customers), and other locations."

 NOTE: Many third-party software vendors beside Oracle develop, test and certify their software for Oracle JDK and recommend its use to run their applications.
-Your application vendor may have an ISV agreement with Oracle to provide you with Java updates to run the application vendor’s product.
+Your application vendor may have an ISV agreement with Oracle to provide you with Java updates to run the application vendors product.
 If this is the case, you will not need a separate license from Oracle for Java running on the application.
 Please contact your application vendor to determine whether your application vendor is authorized to distribute Java to you with their application.

 ## Decision

-What is the change that we're proposing and/or doing?
-The change that we're proposing or have agreed to implement.

-## Consequences

-What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.
+* Migrate all Java JDK dependencies from Oracle JDK to OpenJDK
+* upgrade all older versions to at least JDK 9